 - the revived Western Orthodox University, founded in 1953 as part of the United Orthodox Catholicate by Mar Georgius, and headed by him thereafter, being formally dissolved on 1 July 1979.

-The original Western Orthodox University, which is now incorporated in the Commonwealth of Dominica, was revived after some years of inactivity in February 2015 when the Most Revd.
+The original Western Orthodox University was revived after some years of inactivity in February 2015 when the Most Revd.
 Professor John Kersey (Mar Joannes Edmundus) succeeded as Primate and Presiding Bishop of the Apostolic Episcopal Church and Catholicos of the West.
 In addition, the Western Orthodox Academy was re-established by him as a division of the University that now offers programmes in Theology.
+In 2019, the Western Orthodox University officially became a Constituent Body of European-American University (Panama) with which it had established a joint administration for several years.